Master´s program in Artificial Intelligence and Machine Learning

 Below you will find the exemplary course of studies.
 More detailed information on study and examination plans can be found under “Regulations ” at the bottom of the page.

-The admission requirement for the English-language Master's program in Artificial Intelligence and Machine Learning (AIM) is the completion of a program that imparts competences amounting to at least 180 credit points (CP).
+The admission requirement for the English-language Master's program in Artificial Intelligence and Machine Learning (AIM) is the completion of a program that imparts competences amounting to at least 180 ECTS credit points (CP).
 Of these, at least 60 CP must not be significantly different from the acquired entry-level skills imparted in the reference Bachelor's (B.Sc.) degree program in Computer Science at the TU Darmstadt (see also the following sections “Subject-specific requirements” as an excerpt from the program regulations).

 Formal entrance examination

 The entry-level skills are proven by the certificate of the first degree and the Diploma Supplement or comparable documents submitted with the application.
+You can find out more on required documents here: Application for international students and Bewerbung zum Master Studium

 Material Entrance Examination